hyphanet/fred/CONTRIBUTING.md

 Text editors can be configured to assist in formatting messages this way, and git packages sometimes ship with such configuration.

-## Commit separation

-Each commit in a pull request should represent a logically distinct subset of the overall change so that it is easy to review.
-This means the following is appropriate for things in development:

-    Add more tests for new feature
-    Fix NPE in new feature
-    Fix inverted branch condition in new feature
-    Add tests for new feature
-    Add exciting new feature
-    Add support needed by new feature

-But this is much easier to review:

-    Add tests for new feature
-    Add exciting new feature
-    Add support needed by new feature

-See the Git documentation on [history rewriting](http://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) for how to do this. `squash` and `fixup` are the relevant actions. `git commit` has `--fixup` and `--squash` for use with `rebase -i --autosquash`.